mengesb/tf_ghe_server/README.md

 ## Outputs

-* `credentials`: Formatted text output with details about the Chef Server
+* `credentials`: Formatted text output with details about this instance
 * `fqdn`: The fully qualified domain name of the server
-* `organization`: The short form name of the organization created on the Chef Server
+* `private_ip`: The private IP address of the instance
-* `organization_validator`: Validation PEM file
 * `public_ip`: The public IP address of the instance
-* `private_ip`: The private IP address of the instance
-* `secret_file`: The encrypted data bag secret file
 * `security_group_id`: The AWS security group id for this instance

 ## Contributors